anabelle2001/class-registration-assistant/docs/assignments/2 - Proposal Presentation/presentation.md

 - Inherent risk of going over allotted development time.
 To mitigate time issues, the project will be developed using an Agile development model, as covered previously.

 ### Database Risk:
-- No risk of database breach of user data as user data will be stored locally on user devices.
+- We'll mitigate priavcy concerns by storing sensitive user data in the browser instead of on our own servers.

+## Risk Analysis, Continued

 ### Resource Risk:
 - Potential risk of delayed development due to lack of tools/equipment.
 Mitigated by using open-source software and personal equipment, with backup laptops available if needed.